 Candida yeast is a cause of fungal infections in men, mouth ulcers, vaginal yeast infections, and skin rashes.

-Yeast can mutate rapidly in the presence of an anti-fungal drug because bacteria can mutate to become resistant to antibiotics.
-Candida’s yeast’s ability to adapt and grow drug resistant has caused a lot of anxiety among the medical profession, and some fungal infections can be dangerous.
-Candida diseases kill up to 10,000 people in the United States every year.
+Yeast can mutate rapidly in the presence of anti-fungal drugs because bacteria can mutate to become resistant to antibiotics.
+Candida’s yeast’s ability to adapt and grow drug resistance has caused a lot of anxiety among the medical profession, and some fungal infections can be dangerous.
+Candida kills up to 10,000 people in the United States every year.

-For patients with weakened immune systems, fungal infections can be dangerous, or even life-threatening.
-Yeast infections that are prevalent in AIDS patients called esophagitis can form in the upper digestive tract.
+For patients with impaired immune systems, fungal infections can be dangerous, or even life-threatening.
+Yeast infections that are common in AIDS patients called esophagitis can form in the upper digestive tract.
 This is an infection that is very similar to canker sores but extends from the mouth to the esophagus and stomach.

 Blood-borne Candida infections can also occur in patients with immune system deficiencies, and this infection can spread to the brain, causing changes in behavior or mental function.
-This systemic infection may need hospitalization and treatment with IV antibiotics.
-Unluckily, the mortality rate is very high in patients with low immunity.
+This systemic infection may need to be hospitalized and treated with IV antibiotics.
+Unfortunately, the mortality rate is very high in patients with low immunity.

-All patients with Candida infection with a compromised immune system, including yeast and oral infections, must be treated quickly.
-Women undergoing chemotherapy treatment must be careful in trying to treat fungal infections with over-the-counter drugs – a visit to the doctor is a much wiser choice.
+All patients with Candida infections with a compromised immune system, including yeast and oral infections, must be treated quickly.
+Women who undergo chemotherapy treatment must be careful in trying to treat fungal infections with free drugs – a visit to the doctor is a much wiser choice.

 Drug-resistant yeast is found in some hospitals, where yeast organisms have adapted to the use of disinfectants and strong antifungal drugs.
-This invasive yeast strain can attack postoperative patients and must be dealt with aggressively.
+The power of this invasive yeast can attack postoperative patients and must be dealt with aggressively.

-This risk is widespread in several third world hospitals, but this has led to increased concern in the United States and other developed countries.
+This risk is widespread in several third-world hospitals, but this has caused increasing concern in the United States and other developed countries.

-Some scientists are also concerned that increasing use of anti-fungal drugs for common conditions such as nail fungus can make drug-resistant yeast strains.
+Some scientists also fear that the increasing use of anti-fungal drugs for common conditions such as nail fungus can make drug-resistant yeast strains.

-One recent study in Italy has found a possible vaccine for Candida infection, and they hope to start testing in humans soon.
+One study in Italy has found a possible vaccine for Candida infection; they hope to start testing in humans soon.

-Other studies have discovered anti-fungal compounds found in sea sponges that live in the Indian Ocean.
-They expect this discovery will lead to new treatments for fungal infections that threaten people with AIDS and cancer.
+Other studies have found anti-fungal compounds found in sea sponges that live in the Indian Ocean.
+They hope this discovery will lead to new treatments for fungal infections that threaten people with AIDS and cancer.

 A lot of research must be done.
-Till then, anyone with a vulnerable immune system, due to AIDS, chemotherapy, or some types of cancer, should seek medical treatment quickly if they have symptoms of a fungal infection.
+Until then, anyone with a vulnerable immune system, due to AIDS, chemotherapy, or some types of cancer, must seek medical treatment quickly if they have symptoms of a fungal infection.